yetanotherco/aligned_layer/docs/architecture/components/6_explorer.md

 ![](../../images/explorer-latest-batches.png)

-From there we can also click any individual batch merkle root to view its details.
+From there we can also click any individual batch Merkle Root to view its details.

 From here we can visualize:
 - the whole `Merkle Root`